zixinlee/GA-data-science/Housing-prediction/README.md

 There were also several columns pertaining the the square footage of certain areas of the house, such as the pool or the wood deck.
 There were many null values in these columns so I converted them into binary columns to indicate the presence or absence of certain features instead.

-These are the new variables created:
+These are the new binary variables created:
 1. `HasPorch`: Grouped together `OpenPorchSF`, `EnclosedPorch`, `3SsnPorch`, `ScreenPorch`

 2. `HasWoodDeck`: Converted from `WoodDeckSF`

 3. `HasPool` was created as well but it was dropped immediately as it had more than 90% of values in a single value

-At the end of the process, I had 42 columns prior to one-hot encoding, and after one-hot encoding, the total number of feature columns was 169.
+At the end of the process, I had 39 columns prior to one-hot encoding, and after one-hot encoding, the total number of feature columns was 169.

 ## Part 2: Modeling, feature selection, and prediction

-After completing the data preparation, I started running the models to predict housing prices on the holdout data in the train dataset.
+After completing the data preparation phase, I started running the regression models to predict housing prices on holdout data from the train dataset.

-Now that we have completed the data preparation, we can start fitting different regression models and select the best model as well as features to predict our target variable.

-Prior to modelling, we will do a scaling of our feature variables so that they have a mean of 0 and standard deviation of 1.
+Before training my models, I did a scaling of our feature variables so that they have a mean of 0 and standard deviation of 1.
 This helps to avoid the case where one or several features dominate others in magnitude, and as a result, the model hardly picks up the contribution of the smaller scale variables, even if they are strong.

 ### Modeling
 Four different models were tested using cross validation on training data: